 Can I view my medical record and will there be a charge?

 Patients can view their medical record by setting up an appointment with the Release of Information Specialist at (608) 294-6244 or (877) 510-1873.
 Viewing appointments are scheduled for one hour.
-If copies are requested, Dean Clinic may charge a reasonable fee to fulfill this request.
+If copies are requested, Dean Medical Group may charge a reasonable fee to fulfill this request.

 Know that you can also access some portions of your medical record through MyChart.
 MyChart is an Internet application that allows patients to see portions of their record and communicate with their healthcare provider's office in a secure, convenient and efficient manner.

 Can I have a copy of my medical record for my personal use?